HoracioSoldman/realtime-events-analytics/README.md

 ```bash
 docker compose up -d
 ```
-At the very first time we run the above command, it takes some time to download all the Docker images depending on one's internet speed.
+At the very first time we run the above command, it may take some time to download all the Docker images described in the [docker-compose.yml](docker-compose.yml).

 It might be also useful to watch the status of the containers once they are up and running.
-To do so, open a new terminal window and run:
+To do so, open a new terminal window or tab, then run:
 ```bash
 watch docker ps
 ```